SongBird Survival: Aims

 SongBird Survival's objective is to improve, protect and preserve the population of song and other small birds for the benefit of national biodiversity and the public.
 It aims to achieve this by commissioning and funding scientific research, supporting the conservation and restoration or habitats, through public education and advocacy where changes in the law may be deemed necessary to protect songbirds.

 Research

-SBS funds scientific research into the reasons why songbird numbers are declining in the UK.
+SongBird Survival funds scientific research into the reasons why songbird numbers are declining in the UK.
 By doing so, the charity aims to advance the science of ornithology, and in particular the study of song and other small birds, as well as contribute to the national evidence base by researching areas where scientific evidence is currently sparse, inadequate or lacking.

-SBS commissions research to add to the evidence base and identify the drivers behind continued songbird declines.
-Its research to date has encompassed a range of issues, spanning countryside management, population ecology, complex predator-prey dynamics, and predator control, including bringing together previously unpublished research conducted at farms across Britain.
+SongBird Survival commissions research to add to the evidence base and identify the drivers behind continued songbird declines.
+Its research to date has encompassed a range of issues, spanning countryside management, population ecology, complex predator–prey dynamics, pesticides, and predator control, including bringing together previously unpublished research conducted at farms across Britain.